a-kenji/tui-term/docs/CONTRIBUTING.md

 ```

 The `rustfmt` version is referenced inside the `.rustfmt-toolchain.toml`.
+The `clippy` version is referenced inside `rust-toolchain.toml`, only lints targeting that version will be merged.

 ## How to record `script` tests
 Make sure that cols and rows are (80, 24), unless explicitly desired and annotated to be different dimensions.